 This Standard was developed with a primary aim to achieve uniform, seamless and safe interoperability through the implementation of appropriate Interface Agreements within the railway operations in South Africa.
 The railway industry in South Africa has seen itself conducting railway operations which include Interfaces, Intrafaces and interoperability with each other.
-Non-adherence to Interface Agreements and related processes contributed to significant railway occurrences, including collisions at interfaces and on the railway network.
+Inadequate Interface Agreements and related processes contributed to significant railway occurrences, including collisions at interfaces.